 Hormones produced by our two adrenal glands affect nearly every organ.
 They help our bodies control blood pressure and deal with stress.
 They also influence sexual development and reproduction.

-In addition to Dr. Pi-Sunyer, our clinical healthcare providers include:
+In addition to Dr. Albu, our clinical health care providers include:

 Ella Ares, RN, ANP-BC, DNP, DCC